-So instead, opt for an aggressive calorie deficit that allows you to burn 1-2 lbs. of fat per week.
-A research review shows that this rate of fat loss is probably most effective for those who want to preserve and potentially build muscle during a fat loss phase.
+So instead, opt for an aggressive calorie deficit that allows you to burn 0.5-1% of total body weight (in mostly fat) per week.
+A research review suggests that this rate of fat loss is effective for those who want to preserve muscle during a fat loss phase.

-Losing 1-2 lbs. of fat per week can be achieved by maintaining a calorie deficit of roughly 20-25%.
-At the end of this post, you will be able to download a free fat loss plan, that will show you exactly how to implement this.
+This usually can be achieved by maintaining a calorie deficit of roughly 20-25%.
+At the end of this post, you will be able to download a free fat loss checklist that will show you exactly how to implement this.

 Mistake #3: Not consuming enough protein

-When food is scarce, the human body primarily taps into two internal energy sources: Body-Fat and Muscle Proteins.
-So muscle breakdown increases when dieting (don’t worry, this does not have to result into muscle loss).
+When food is scarce, the human body primarily taps into two internal energy sources: Body Fat and Muscle Proteins.
+So muscle breakdown increases when dieting (don’t worry, this does not have to result in net muscle loss).

-That’s why a research review by the University of Birmingham shows that a high-protein intake doesn’t just decrease muscle breakdown, but also increases fat loss.
+That helps explain why research shows a high-protein intake doesn’t just decrease muscle breakdown but also increases fat loss.

-You can find out more about macronutrient requirements in the free fat loss plan below.
+You can find out more about macronutrient requirements in the free fat loss checklist below.

 Mistake #4: Being too strict

-Research is clear on this: Flexible dieters burn fat and keep it off, whereas those who are very strict, burn fat and gain it back quickly.
+The science is quite clear on this: Flexible dieters lose weight and keep it off, whereas those who are very strict lose weight and gain it back quickly.
 This can differ per person of course, but implementing a flexible diet increases your chance of success.

-Don’t get me wrong, flexible dieting does not mean ”Eat whatever you want and get to 6% body-fat!”.
-Flexible dieting refers to consuming plenty of nutritious meals that you enjoy and not being overly obsessed with caloric and macronutrient tracking.
+Don’t get me wrong, flexible dieting does not mean ”Eat whatever you want and get to 6% body fat!”.
+Flexible dieting refers to consuming mainly nutritious meals that you enjoy and not being overly obsessed with caloric and macronutrient tracking.

-We are not good in estimating how much food we need to consume.
-A well-designed study shows that those who go off on hunger and eat till satisfied, often consume too many calories.
-That why’s tracking food intake is necessary.
-This way you ensure that you are near your caloric and macronutrient requirements.
+We are not good at estimating how much food we need to consume.
+A well-designed study shows that we tend to underestimate just how many calories we truly are eating in our diet.
+That why’s tracking calories can be useful.
+This way you ensure you are near your caloric and macronutrient requirements.

 But trying to be 100% accurate when tracking calories and macros is not realistic.
 The FDA allows a 20% variance on nutritional values.
 So a meal that is listed as 600 calories, is allowed to be 720 or 480 calories.